Request to Participate in Driver Education

 After Your Student Takes the Instructional Course

-The instructor will contact each student to schedule the behind the wheel portion.
+The instructor will contact each student to arrange the date for a vision check, then schedule the behind the wheel portion.
 The instructor has 90 days from the completion date of the class to schedule this part.
 This will usually take 3-4 consecutive days.
 Drive times are afternoons, evenings, and Saturdays.

-After the student completes the behind the wheel, the instructor will issue a Certificate of Completion and a behind the wheel results sheet.
+After the student completes the behind the wheel, the instructor will issue a Certificate of Completion.